MicrosoftDocs/openapi-docs/OpenAPI/kiota/serialization.md

 ## Untyped Node

-In scenarios where the type information for a property/parameter could in the input description is not present, Kiota will generate with the generic `UntypedNode` type which represent that the property/parameter could be a primitive,object or a collection.
-As the type information is unknown at compile/generation time, the `UntypedNode` object can be parsed at runtime to call the `GetValue()` methods of the derived types to get the native representation of the node.
+In scenarios where the type information for a property/parameter in the input OpenAPI description is not present, Kiota will generate with the generic `UntypedNode` type which represent that the property/parameter could be a primitive,object or a collection.
+As the type information is unknown at compile/generation time, the `UntypedNode` object can be parsed at runtime by calling the `GetValue()` methods of the derived types to get the native representation of the node.

 The example below shows a sample generic function that parses an `UntypedNode` object parse out the various elements inside it.